 When students apply to colleges, they apply to a lot of them.
 Consider streamlining your application procedures to help applicants navigate the process.
 Craft content and tailor messaging to meet students’ concerns at this stage: finances, transportation, campus visits, and maybe even a letter or text message from an admissions officer who found a student’s essay to be particularly well-written.

-In the face of decreasing enrollment statistics, crafting content to meet the needs of prospective students at each stage of their journey is one way effective way to attract, engage an convert applicants and the foundation of a successful inbound marketing for higher education and beyond.
+In the face of decreasing enrollment statistics, crafting content to meet the needs of prospective students at each stage of their journey is an effective way to attract, engage and convert applicants and the foundation of a successful inbound marketing strategy for higher education and beyond.